-Did you ever feel that way?
-I’ve got some good news.
-Read on.
+Do you ever feel this way?
+If so, I’ve got some good news.
+There is a solution!

 Underlining doesn’t work

-Sönke Ahrens wrote How to Take Smart Notes (affiliate link) for “Students, Academics, and Nonfiction Book Writers.”
-The tool at the core of the book is the Zettelkasten, or slip-box in German, as invented by Niklas Luhmann.
+Sönke Ahrens wrote a terrific book titled How to Take Smart Notes for “Students, Academics, and Nonfiction Book Writers.”
+The tool at the core of the book is the Zettelkasten, which is German for “slip-box”— a helpful note-taking method invented by Niklas Luhmann.

 In his Zettelkasten method, there are three kinds of notes:

-- fleeting notes: the great idea that comes to you in the shower, or while commuting.
-All fleeting notes go to an inbox, and you review them within 48 hours.
-The lucky ones become permanent (more on them below).
+- Fleeting notes: You know, those great ideas that come to you in the shower or while commuting.
+The fleeting ideas that disappear unless you jot them down.
+All fleeting notes go to an inbox (a box, a folder— whatever works for you), and you review them within 48 hours.
+The lucky ones become permanent (more on that below).

-- literature notes: no more underlining!
-Every time you read something that you don’t want to forget, you have to rewrite it (and that’s key) in your own words to create a literature note.
-They are concise but in full prose, and rarely feature full quotes.
+- literature notes: No more underlining!
+Every time you read something that you don’t want to forget, you have to rewrite it in your own words (and that’s a key step) to create a literature note.
+You make them concise but in full prose, and they rarely include full quotes.

-Luhmann designed a smart way to number permanent notes and thread them.
+Luhmann designed a terrific way to number permanent notes and thread them.
 At the end of his career, his Zettelkasten contained 90,000 notes.

-It’s not about the notes, though: A second brain
+It’s not about the notes: A second brain

 The Zettelkasten is more than a collection of index cards (paper or digital).
 It is a tool to augment our memory and our thinking.
 As Ahrens writes: